cs414-byte-mechanics/cs414-f19-001-ByteMechanics/ClientServerCommFormats.md

 * `matchID` is the identifier of the match that is object is regarding.
 * `playerName` is a string and will be the name of the player who is requesting the move to be made.
 * `pieceID` is an int and will be the ID of the piece that the player wishes to move.
 This is not simply a name because many pieces on the board have a duplicate so a unique identifier is needed for each piece.
-* `desiredPosition` will be a 1D array with the coordinates of the square or position on the board that the player would like to move the piece to.
+* `desiredMoves` will be a 2D array with the coordinates of the squares or positions on the board that the player would like to move to for their turn.
+The first array will be the coordinates for the first move, the second array will be the coordinates for the second move, etc...

 ## errorInvalidMove

-This object will primarily be sent by the server when communicating with clients.
-It will be sent by the server to a client after the server has determined that a requested move from the client is invalid.
+This communication type will be sent by the server to a client after the server has determined that a requested move from the client is invalid.
 This will then indicate that the client must pick a different spot to move to.

 ```javascript
 {